jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-How to make a dictionary with tuples as keys
+how to make a dictionary with tuples as keys
 ----------------------------------------------

 red: make it fail